GoogleCloudPlatform/solutions-builder/{{cookiecutter.project_id}}/README.md

 # {{cookiecutter.project_name}}

-> This solution skeleton is created from
+> This solution skeleton is created from https://github.com/GoogleCloudPlatform/solutions-template

 Please contact {{cookiecutter.admin_email}} for any questions.

-## Development
+## Getting Started

 ### Prerequisites